ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/build_profiles.md

 * Hard to follow code flow when using a debugger.
 * Chip goes to sleep when idle:
     * Debugger is likely to drop connection.
-    * Breaks the local file system on the [mbed interface](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/getting_started/mbed_interface/) on some boards.
+    * Breaks the local file system on the [Arm Mbed interface](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/getting_started/mbed_interface/) on some boards.

 ### Debug profile